 I’ve lost my out-of-state license, now what?

-To apply in Utah for a license without your out-of-state license, you must present original or copies certified by the issuing agency showing identity, legal/lawful presence, full social security number or ITIN, two proofs of your Utah residence and evidence of name change, if applicable.
-Visit required documentation page to see what works as proof.
+To apply in Utah for a license without your out-of-state license, you must present original or copies certified by the issuing agency showing identity, legal/lawful presence, full social security number or ITIN, two documents of your Utah residence and evidence of name change, if applicable.
+Visit our required documentation page to see what works as proof.
 The Utah Driver License Division must be able to verify your current driver license.
-We will contact your prior state to verify a “valid” driving status.
+We will contact your prior state electronically to verify a “valid” driving status.
 This check takes a minimum of 24 hours.
-You will then have to pass an eye test and written test.
-If your out-of-state license has lapsed, you may also be required to pass the driving test.
+You will then have to pass an eye test and written knowledge test that is 25-question open book.
+If your out-of-state driver license has expired, you may also be required to pass the driving skills test.

 Can I get a Utah license if my driving status in another state is “not valid?”

-No; you must first clear the license action(s) with the other state(s) before you can apply in Utah.
+No; you must first clear the license action(s) with the other state(s) before you can complete the process for a driver license in Utah.

 If I am under 18 and need a duplicate driver license, do I need my parent to sign again for me?

-No; once your parent has signed for financial responsibility they will not need to sign again.
+No; once your parent has signed for financial responsibility they are not required to sign again.

 How long will it take to get my driver license in the mail, and what if I have not received it?

-When you apply for your driver license in one of our driver license offices, or online it will take 6-8 weeks for processing.
-After that time if you have not received your driver license, please contact Customer Service at 801.965.4437 to find out if your driver license has been returned to our Central office, or if it is still processing.
+When you apply for your driver license at one of our driver license offices, or you renew your Utah driver license online it will take 6-8 weeks for processing.
+After that time if you have not received your driver license, please contact our Customer Service Section at 801.965.4437 to find out if your driver license has been returned to our Central office, or if it is still processing.

 What if I am going to be out of state when my Utah driver license expires, for example temporarily assigned to work out of state, attending school out-of-state or serving a church mission?